-2 The GCM framework
+3 The GCM framework

-The Grid Component Model (GCM) is a component model explicitly designed to support component-based autonomic applications in distributed contexts [5].
+The GCM is a component model explicitly designed within CoreGRID Project (2007) to support component-based autonomic applications in distributed contexts.
 The main features of this component model can be summarised as follows:

 - Hierarchical: GCM components can be composed in a hierarchical way in composite components.
-Composite components are first class components and they are not distinguishable from non composite components at the user level.
-Hierarchical composition greatly improves the expressive power of the component model and is inherited by GCM from the Fractal component model [8]. - Structured: In addition to standard intra-component interaction mechanisms (use/provide ports [9]) GCM allows components to interact through collective ports modelling common structured parallel computation communication patterns.
+Composite components are first class components and they are not distinguishable from non-composite components at the user level.
+Hierarchical composition greatly improves the expressive power of the component model and is inherited by GCM from the Fractal component model (Bruneton et al., 2003). - Structured: in addition to standard intra-component interaction mechanisms (use/provide ports (Armstrong et al., 1999)) GCM allows components to interact through collective ports modelling common structured parallel computation communication patterns.
 These patterns include broadcast, multicast, scatter and gather communications operating on collections of components.
 Also, GCM provides data and stream ports, modelling access to shared data encapsulated into components and data flow streams.
-All these additional port types, not present in other well known component models, increase the possibilities offered to the component system user for developing efficient parallel component applications. - Autonomic: GCM specifically supports implementing autonomic components in two distinct ways: by supporting the implementation of user defined component controllers and by providing behavioural skeletons.
-Component controllers can be programmed in the component membrane (the membrane concept, as the place where component control activities take place, is inherited from Fractal [8]) and controllers can be components themselves.
-This provides a substantial support to the development of reusable autonomic controllers.
-Behavioural skeletons, thoroughly discussed in Sec.
-2.1, are composite GCM components modelling notable parallel/distributed computation patterns and supporting autonomic managers, i.e. components taking care of non functional concerns affecting parallel computation.
+All these additional port types, not presented in other well-known component models, increase the possibilities offered to the component system user for developing efficient parallel component applications. - Autonomic: GCM specifically supports implementing autonomic components in two distinct ways: by supporting the implementation of user-defined component controllers and by providing BSs.
+Component controllers can be programmed in the component membrane (the membrane concept, as the place where component control activities take place, is inherited from Fractal (Bruneton et al., 2003)) and controllers can be components themselves.
+This provides a substantial support to the development of re-usable autonomic controllers.
+BSs, thoroughly discussed in Section 3.1, are composite GCM components modelling notable parallel/distributed computation patterns and supporting autonomic managers, i.e. components taking care of non-functional concerns affecting parallel computation.